We have decided to add a paragraph to this article as it seems the Boost Bingo Petition Campaign has been a success.

 We have therefore taken the liberty of changing the link below from the petition to the article covering the reduction in taxes.

 The Boost Bingo campaign which is calling for a Bingo Tax rate cut comes to a head this Wednesday with the handing over of a petition with over three hundred thousand signatures on the petition.

 This Bingo Tax cut petition includes members of the public and sitting members of parliament.
-The petition will be handed over to officials at HM Treasury in Westminster.
+The appeal will be handed over to officials at HM Treasury in Westminster.